MaddinJay/Espresso-Tutorials---TDD-by-example/README.md

 For links and slides, see: https://miro.com/app/board/uXjVNLJPRew=/

-This repository was created for the Espresso Tutorials course "TDD by example."
-Link to the course: TBD
+This repository was created for the Espresso Tutorials course "TDD in ABAP OO by example."
+Link to the course: https://et.training/dashboard/product/video/1397?search=ABAP%20OO

 ## Introductory Example in TDD - Code Kata FizzBuzz